RobloxAPI/doc/man/stages.md

 just take a screenshot.

-All entities, except for enum items, must have a summary and detailed description.
-Because enum items can be either numerous or lacking significant information, they are exempt from this.
+All entities, except for enum items, must have a summary and detailed description (Summary and Details sections).
+However, if an entity is already completely described by the summary, and further details would just be redundant, then the entity is exempt from having a Details section.

+Because enum items can be either numerous or lacking significant information, they may be exempt from having a summary or details.
 Even so, enum items that need them should have them.

 Here are some examples of enums to get an idea of whether an enum item should have a description: